strindberg/emacsj/README.md

 A collection of useful, Emacs-inspired commands for text editing and search.

-This plugin is a collection of commands adding a number of Emacs-inspired functionality to IntelliJ-based IDEs: some are modified versions of existing IntelliJ commands, some are commands that do not exist in IntelliJ.
+This plugin is a collection of commands adding Emacs-inspired functionality to IntelliJ-based IDEs.
+It is mainly intended as an extension to IntelliJ's Emacs keymap.
+While the Emacs keymap in IntelliJ is already quite good, it still lacks some functionality that an
+Emacs user will miss.
+Moreover, many commands work slightly differently in IntelliJ and Emacs.
+This plugin's aim is to offer features that bridge that gap, so that switching between Emacs and IntelliJ becomes easy.
+Many of these commands could also be of interest to non-Emacs users.

+The plugin is meant to be used in a pick-and-choose fashion: nothing is changed by installing the plugin, but a number of commands are now available.
+The plugin suggests key bindings for these commands, but for best use you should peruse the documentation and enable the commands that you find useful.

 The main features are:

 - Incremental search modelled on Emacs' Isearch, with text and regexp search.
-- Search/replace with a very light-weight interface.
+- Query-replace as in Emacs with text or regexps, with a very light-weight interface.
 - Word commands: transpose, upper-case, lower-case, capitalize, move, delete.
 - Rectangle commands: copy, open, clear, paste.
 - Whitespace commands: delete space around point, delete empty lines.
 - Easy access to clipboard history à la Emacs (kill ring).
 - A mark history with ability to pop mark (mark ring), and exchange point and mark.
+- Duplicate and comment regions and lines.
 - Recenter and relocate caret.

 ## Installation